microsoft/debug-adapter-protocol/specification.md

 An ExceptionPathSegment represents a segment in a path that is used to match leafs or nodes in a tree of exceptions.

-If a segment consists of more than one name, it matches the names provided if 'negate' is false or missing, or it matches anything except the names provided if 'negate' is true.
+If a segment consists of more than one name, it matches the names provided if `negate` is false or missing, or it matches anything except the names provided if `negate` is true.

 ```typescript
 interface ExceptionPathSegment {